- Video: Chikungunya in Children – Symptoms & Treatment

 Treating Chikungunya in Kids

 There is no specific treatment or vaccines designed to combat Chikungunya.
+However, the following tips can be followed to help with recovery:

-- The best way to treat Chikungunya in kids is by getting plenty of rest, staying hydrated, drinking fluids, spending time indoors and relaxing.
+- The best way to treat Chikungunya in kids is by getting plenty of rest, staying hydrated, drinking fluids, spending time indoors, and relaxing.

-- Eating a healthy diet which includes plenty of fruits and vegetables that are loaded with vitamins, minerals, and various nutrients can help kids recover from Chikungunya faster.
+- Eating a healthy diet, which includes plenty of fruits and vegetables that are loaded with vitamins, minerals, and various nutrients can help kids recover from Chikungunya faster.

-- Making kids drink Ginger tea and ensuring they get adequate sleep also facilitates recovery from Chikungunya.
+- Making kids drink ginger tea and ensuring they get adequate sleep also facilitates recovery from Chikungunya.

 Can Alternative Medication Help In Treating Joint Pain Post Chikungunya?